PalmPalm7/CS162-Group13-Clone/doc/project1.md

 ```

 The thread struct will have the new member recent_cpu in order to calculate the priority of the thread.
-All functions that rely on the structure of the thread ready list will be slightly modified to accomodate the flag to switch to using the MLFQS.
-Aditionally, the nice values of threads must now be implemented in order to help determine how willing the threads are to give up their priority.
+All functions that rely on the structure of the thread ready list will be slightly modified to accommodate the flag to switch to using the MLFQS.
+Additionally, the nice values of threads must now be implemented in order to help determine how willing the threads are to give up their priority.
 New functions will also need to be created that calculate and keep track of the load average to ensure fairness among the threads.

 ### Algorithms